natesymer/FHSTwitterEngine/README.markdown

 Why you should use `FHSTwitterEngine`:

-- Single .h/.m pair
-- No dependencies
+- No 3rd party dependencies
+- Works with OAuth or iOS twitter accounts
 - Shared instance
 - Scientific

-Where did OAuthConsumer go?
-It's gone :) because there were a number of issues with it:

-1. It had too much compatibility code
-2. It concatenated and signed POST params
-3. It could not take raw data as post params by design (see #2)
-4. It duplicated functionality I already implemented.

 **Setup**

-1. Add `FHSTwitterEngine.h` and `FHSTwitterEngine.m` to your project
+1. Add the `FHSTwitterEngine` folder to your project.
 2. `#import "FHSTwitterEngine.h"` where necessary
-3. Link against `SystemConfiguration.framework`
+3. Link against `SystemConfiguration.framework` and `Twitter.framework`
-4. Enable ARC for both files if applicable
+4. Enable ARC for the `FHSTwitterEngine` folder

 **Usage:**